 More of the same loaded language.
 Let’s do the same with Wagner:

-In morning tweets, Wagner, however, did not dispute that he had directed the alleged boyfriend to take photos, as several sources have alleged — actions that could imperil Wagner.
+In morning tweets, Wagner, however, did not dispute that he had directed the alleged boyfriend to take photos, as several sources have claimed — actions that could imperil Wagner.
 He also did not say whether he has stopped beating his wife.

 Wagner then wrote that Trump’s view was, “At odds with that of many lawyers,” which is another loaded statement.
-Mueller has many lawyers who will obviously be at odds with anything Trump says in his defense, just as Trump’s many lawyers will be at odds with anything Mueller’s lawyers say.
-There are tens of thousands of Trump supporting lawyers all across the United States.
+Mueller has many lawyers who will be at odds with anything Trump says in his defense, just as Trump’s many lawyers will be at odds with anything Mueller’s lawyers say.
+There are tens of thousands of Trump-supporting lawyers all across the United States.
 So Wagner’s “many lawyers” means precisely nothing.